ElMassimo/capybara-compose/docs/guide/essentials/aliases.md

 end
 ```

-When using a selector alias with additional options they will be merged:
+When passing options to an alias, any keyword arguments will be merged:

 ```ruby
 example.city_input(with: 'Montevideo')